renmengye/pysched/README.md

 constantly process your data in a parallel, continuous fashion, under resource constraints.

+Examples for this usage scenario will come out soon.

 Usage scenario 3:
 You want to launch an evaluation job every few hours of training.
 But you would like the scheduler to automatically choose a cluster to run.

+Checkout single_job_example.py for this usage scenario.